MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-Withholding-tax-reporting-codes-setup-for-TDS-tax-type.md

 ---
 # required metadata

-title: Withholding tax reporting codes setup for TDS tax type
+title: Set up withholding tax reporting codes for the TDS tax type
 description: Withholding tax reporting codes are used to generate Form 26Q and Form 27Q statements for Tax Deducted at Source (TDS).
 This topic lists the steps for setting up withholding tax reporting codes steps to set up TDS reporting codes.
 author: kailiang
 manager: AnnBe